troychoplin/Maze-Game/README.md

 ## System Requirements (Description of Materials)
 * PC with updated Java Installation

-   If Java is not installed, download and install from <a href="https://www.java.com/en/download">here.</a>
+   * If Java is not installed, download and install from <a href="https://www.java.com/en/download">here.</a>

 ## Installation
 * Download the game in ZIP format from <a href="https://github.com/troychoplin/Maze-Game/archive/master.zip">here.</a>

--Unzip the downloaded folder and extract to a specified location on your computer.
+* Unzip the downloaded folder and extract to a specified location on your computer.

--Run either "MazeGame(easy).bat" or "MazeGame(hard).bat" depending on the desired level of difficulty.
+* Run either "MazeGame(easy).bat" or "MazeGame(hard).bat" depending on the desired level of difficulty.

 ## How To Play